-

 Dimensions of the Assembled Model:

-Exceptional model available in December 2024 in limited quantity.
+Exceptional model available the 3rd of January 2025 in limited quantity.

 Plastic Model Ship H.M.T.
 OLYMPIC 1:200